teckcamp/teckcamp.github.io/register.md

 ---
 layout: page
-subtitle: Please leave your details below to receive the Slack Group Magic Link and find out what Meetups we will be attending every month!
+subtitle: Please register below to receive your Slack Invitation Link and join the crew!
 ---